Transphobia: In healthcare

 A study of 81 transgender people in Philadelphia found 14% said they had been refused routine medical care because they were transgender.
 18% answered 'yes' when asked if, when they went in for a check-up, "being transgender created a problem" for them.

 Additionally, a study of 223 healthcare providers indicated a correlation between transphobia and decreased performance on survey questions regarding the treatment of transgender patients, with no significant correlation to the amount of time spent learning about transgender health, leading researchers to state that "broader efforts to address transphobia in society in general, and in medical education in particular, may be required to improve the quality of medical care for [transgender and gender diverse] patients."

 In the United States–based National Center For Transgender Equality's 2011 survey, 19% of respondents reported being refused medical care due to their transgender or gender non-conforming status, such as Robert Eads, who died of ovarian cancer after being refused treatment by more than two dozen doctors due to fears that taking him on as a patient might harm their practice, or Tyra Hunter, who was involved in an automobile accident; when rescue workers discovered she was transgender, they backed away and stopped administering treatment.
 She later died in a hospital.

-In many European countries, laws require that any transgender person who wishes to change their legal gender must first be sterilized.
-Sweden repealed its law in December 2012, and the European Court of Human Rights struck down such laws in 2017.
+In many European countries, laws have required that transgender persons wishing to change their legal gender must first be sterilized.
+Sweden repealed its law in December 2012, and so did Norway in 2014.
+In 2017 the European Court of Human Rights ruled that this requirement was a violation of human rights (specifically Article 8 of the European Convention on Human Rights).